clucas26e4/ramics_archimedean/README.md

 If you have any trouble or question, please contact `christophe.lucas@ens-lyon.fr` or `matteo.mio@ens-lyon.fr`.

 ### How to compile
-This implementation required two external libraries and their dependencies, than can be installed using [opam](https://coq.inria.fr/opam-using.html).
+This implementation requires two external libraries and their dependencies, than can be installed using [opam](https://coq.inria.fr/opam-using.html).
 Once opam has be initialised, the libraries can be installed using the following commands

 	$ opam install coq-ollibs
 	$ opam install coq-coquelicot

-To compile all the coq files and generate the documentation, type the following instruction in a terminal at the root of the project.
+Then to compile all the coq files and generate the documentation, type the following instruction in a terminal at the root of the project.

 	$ ./configure
 	$ make gallinahtml